 - You can register a trademark both out of the country and with the United States Patent and Trademark Office.

 - Provisional Patent Application Filing Fee: $65 (applicable to the majority of inventors who fall under micro entity status)

 - Non-Provisional Patent Application UPSTO Filing Fees: $400 (including filing fee and search fee)

 - Maintenance Fee: $400 (due 3.5 years after a patent has been issued)

 - Maintenance Fee: $900 (due 7.5 years after patent has been issued)

 - Maintenance Fee: $1,850 (due 11.5 years after a patent has been issued)

 Keep in mind that independent inventors and other types of patent applicants do not incur these fees all at one time.
 Each fee is due on separate occasions throughout the patent application process.
 The list does not include all expenses (such as attorney fees).

 Need additional information related to provisional patent application fees?
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.